-The Club’s Code of behaviour (in full) applies to all members.
-Add to this our Covid-19 Code.
+The Club’s Code of behaviour (in full) applies to all members, including the Club’s statement on Managing Covid-19.
 Their aims are to set out the minimum standards of behaviour and conduct in order to promote fair play and respect in a safe environment for all training and match participants, our volunteers, parents and spectators.

 Every applicant to the Club when completing and submitting the Web membership registration form acknowledges that they have read and will adhere to the Code.

 The Club has a Disciplinary policy that describes the Club’s arrangements for managing members’ contraventions of our Code of behaviour.